 Tow companies are professionals, which means they have the proper tools to do the job.
-For a DIY door unlock, you're going to need a few things.
+For a DIY door unlock, you're going to need a few tools.

-Most tow service companies use an inflatable device to wedge the door open.
-A handy hack would be to use a blood pressure cuff.
+Most tow service companies use an inflatable device called a pump wedge to open the door.
+A handy hack (if you have it) would be to use a blood pressure cuff.
 It's strong enough to withstand the pressure without ripping.
 It's also possible you have one at home or could ask a friend or family member to pick one up if nearby.

 How to Unlock a Locked Car Door